Raceland (race track)

-Raceland was a horse racing track located in Chinnville, Kentucky, now known as Raceland, Kentucky.
+Raceland was a Thoroughbred racing track located in Chinnville, Kentucky, now known as Raceland, Kentucky.
 The race track operated from 1924 until 1928 and was founded by Jack O. Keene, who also helped develop Keeneland Race Course in Lexington, Kentucky.

 Raceland made its debut on July 4, 1924, with a first-class boxing match.
 Over 5,000 people were in attendance.
 The first race, titled the "Ashland Handicap," was held on July 10, 1924, in which there were 15,000 spectators present.
 The inaugural Raceland Derby, according to the Daily Racing Form and Keeneland magazine, was July 28, 1924, and five horses that had been in the Kentucky Derby ran the Raceland Derby—including Black Gold, who had already won four derbies that year.